Tobramycin/ dexamethasone drops

 Treating certain types of eye inflammation where a bacterial infection exists or may develop.

-Tobramycin/dexamethasone drops is an antibiotic (tobramycin) and a corticosteroid (dexamethasone) combination.
+Tobramycin/dexamethasone drops are an antibiotic (tobramycin) and a corticosteroid (dexamethasone) combination.
 The antibiotic works by preventing the growth of, or killing, sensitive bacteria in the eye.
 The corticosteroid works by reducing inflammatory reactions.

 - you are allergic to any ingredient in tobramycin/dexamethasone drops